Transport regimes of biphoton-state quantum walks in ordered and disordered arrays of nonlinear waveguides

-\textit{Disordered array}.---In this work, we analyzed the cases of injections in the center or corner waveguides with diagonal and off-diagonal disorder.
-In general, when disorder is added to the system, $\sigma$ flattens and $\gamma$ decreases with propagation, as depicted in Figs. \ref{fig:center_pump} and \ref{fig:corner_pump} in the SM, respectively, for injections in the center, and corner of an ANW (with either diagonal or off-diagonal disorder).
-The particular example of an injection in the center with off-diagonal disorder is shown in Fig. \ref{fig:center_pump_MT}.
+\textit{Disordered array}---In this work, we analyzed the cases of injections in the center or corner waveguides with diagonal and off-diagonal disorder.
+In general, when disorder is added to the system, $\sigma$ flattens and $\gamma$ decreases with propagation, as depicted in Fig. \ref{fig:small_prop} in the End Matter.
+The particular example of an injection in the center, for few levels of disorder, is shown in Fig. \ref{fig:center_pump_MT}.
 These effects are more prominent with increasing disorder strength.
-Indeed, this behavior is a hallmark of Anderson localization, which can be observed when a large propagation range is portrayed, see Figs. \ref{fig:center_dis_large_prop} and \ref{fig:corner_dis_large_prop} in the SM.
+Indeed, this behavior is a hallmark of Anderson localization, which can be clearly observed when a large propagation range is portrayed, see Fig. \ref{fig:center_pump_MT}(c) and Fig. \ref{fig:large_prop} in the End Matter.

-When both kinds of disorder are present simultaneously, the superballistic regime disappears for combinations of $\kappa_C$ and $\kappa_\beta$ corresponding to high disorder strengths, as shown in Fig. \ref{fig:transition} for injections in the center and the corner of an ANW.
-This point is illustrated in Figure \ref{fig:center_pump_MT}.
-Indeed, $\sigma$ flattens with $\kappa_C$, see Fig. \ref{fig:center_pump_MT}(a), and the superballistic region (with $\gamma>1$) decreases with the disorder strength until it vanishes completely, see Fig. \ref{fig:center_pump_MT}(b).
-In fact, the same qualitative behavior is observed when either off-diagonal or diagonal disorder is present in an ANW injected either in the center (see Fig. \ref{fig:center_pump} in the SM) or corner waveguide (see Fig. \ref{fig:corner_pump} in the SM).
+When both kinds of disorder are present simultaneously, the superballistic regime disappears for combinations of $\kappa_C$ and $\kappa_\beta$ corresponding to high disorder strengths, as shown in Fig. \ref{fig:transition}.
+This point is illustrated in Figure \ref{fig:center_pump_MT} for the case of either only off-diagonal or diagonal disorder.
+Indeed, $\sigma$ flattens with $\kappa_C$ or $\kappa_\beta$, see Figs. \ref{fig:center_pump_MT}(a) and \ref{fig:center_pump_MT}(c), and the superballistic region (with $\gamma>1$) decreases with the disorder strength until it vanishes completely, see Fig. \ref{fig:center_pump_MT}(b).
+In fact, the same qualitative behavior is observed when either off-diagonal or diagonal disorder is present in an ANW injected either in the center or in the corner (see Fig. \ref{fig:small_prop} in the End Matter).
+We report a peculiar feature observed in an ANW injected in the center with the presence of diagonal disorder.
+That is, a small initial increase of $\sigma$ with the disorder strength $\kappa_\beta$, see Fig. \ref{fig:sigma_vs_kappa} in the End Matter.

-The dependence of $\sigma$ with the disorder strength at some fixed propagation distances is depicted in Fig. \ref{fig:sigma_vs_kappa}.
-In fact, a peculiar feature is observed in an ANW with diagonal disorder injected in the center---that is, a small initial increase in $\sigma$ with the disorder strength, see Fig. \ref{fig:sigma_vs_kappa}(a).
-Interestingly, this aspect disappears when only off-diagonal disorder is present.
-Also, for an injection in the corner, such an increase in $\sigma$ is not observed for either type of disorder, see Fig. \ref{fig:sigma_vs_kappa}(b).
-This feature seems to hold for any value of $C_0z$ provided that border effects are absent, becoming more pronounced for larger propagation distances since $\sigma$ increases monotonically.